 Overall, the MT engines that were trained with the matching data corpora performed strongly across all language pairs.
 For three language pairs, they beat all the other systems submitted as part of the WMT 2016 IT task.
 For the other three languages, they were on par with the other submissions for the particular language pair.

 What is more important with regards to our hypothesis, is that the matching data corpora outperformed all submissions where only WMT in-domain training corpora were used (constrained), regardless of the engine model (see the table below), proving that there is a guaranteed improvement coming solely from fine-tuning the data.
-What this also proves is the relevance of the data towards the set domain, even in a set up where a basic Moses machine translation system and a relatively small training set is used.
+What this also proves is the relevance of the data towards the set domain, even in a setup where a basic Moses machine translation system and a relatively small training set are used.

 The scores and comparison are based on the system submissions available on http://matrix.statmt.org for the it-test2016 test set.

 Sourcing Domain-specific Training Data

 Adaptation of MT engines for domains is quite common these days.
 Most MT providers offer it as a service and so do the giants like Google (AutoML) and Microsoft (MS Business Translator).
 Whichever option you chose, you will first need to source the in-domain parallel training data.
 You can start by looking at the data that your organization collects, which is most likely not MT ready or search for a third-party provider that would be able to provide in-domain data, but that might still be too generic for your purpose.

 Or, if you want to make sure to get training data that matches your specific needs, you can have TAUS perform data matching for you, based on your own query corpus - nothing can be more customized than that!
 Have a look at the corpora we already created in our MD Library, you might find a ready-made one that is just what you are looking for.

 8 minute read